-To loose even more weight the side windows were replaced with Plexiglas units, incorporating a small sliding part instead of winding down.
-Just behind the exterior rear view mirror an air intake was mounted, guiding fresh air into the driver's compartment which could become rather warm during a race, since the isolation between the driver and the engine was also removed to gain even more weight reduction.
+To lose even more weight the side windows were replaced with Plexiglas units, incorporating a small sliding part instead of winding down.
+Just behind the exterior rearview mirror an air intake was mounted, guiding fresh air into the driver's compartment which could become rather warm during a race since the isolation between the driver and the engine was also removed to gain even more weight reduction.

 The front hood was now retained by fast opening clips while the suspension geometry was altered to allow the GTR to be even closer to the pavement than the original Diablo GT.
 Just in front of the windscreen an emergency cut-off switch was mounted, flipping this switch cuts the power to the fuel pumps and the ignition in case of an accident.

 Pricing for the Diablo GTR was set at the US $ 310.000 ...

 The official press release from Automobili Lamborghini SpA on Diablo GT-R